Kanazawa Station

 Access

-The Kanazawa Phonograph Museum is located in the Owaricho district of Kanazawa.
-To get there from Kanazawa Station take the Right Loop Bus from bus stop #7 of the east exit bus terminal.
-The fare is 200 yen and it takes 10 minutes to get to the Hashiba-cho bus stop.
+The Kanazawa Phonograph Museum is located in the Owari-cho district of Kanazawa.
+To get there from Kanazawa Station take the Right Loop Bus from bus stop #7 of the Kenrokuen Gate / East Gate bus terminal.
+The adult fare is 220 yen and the child fare is 110 yen, and it takes about 12-13 minutes to get to the Hashiba-cho bus stop.
 From the bus stop it is a 3 minute walk.

 WordPress Google Maps